-For immunisation records that require translation complete the Australian Government Free Translating Services application.
+For immunisation records that require translation, parents/legal guardians will need to complete the Australian Government Free Translating Services application.
 The Free Translating Service can be used by most permanent and some temporary residents.
 All fields must be completed in English.

-If you require an interpreter to complete the application, contact the National Translating and Interpreting Service on 131 450.
+If parents or guardians require an interpreter to complete the application, contact the National Translating and Interpreting Service on 131 450.

-If you are not eligible for the Free Translating Service, there are a number of accredited translator or interpreter services available.
+For those that are not eligible for the Free Translating Service, there are a number of accredited translator or interpreter services available.
 Visit the National Accreditation Authority for Translators and Interpreters web page to locate a service.

-You will need to take a translated copy of the child's immunisation records to an immunisation provider.
+Parents/guardians will need to take a translated copy of the child's immunisation records to an immunisation provider.

-What if my child is not eligible for a Medicare card?
+What if the child is not eligible for a Medicare card?

-Your child's records can still be added to the Australian Immunisation Register (AIR) even if they do not have a Medicare card.
+Children can still be added to the Australian Immunisation Register (AIR) even if they do not have a Medicare card.